Non-Criminal Infractions such as speeding, driving without insurance, careless driving etc.

 A Non-Criminal Traffic Infraction is a violation not punishable by jail and which usually can be disposed of by payment of a civil penalty or election to attend a defensive driving course.
 A court appearance is not required, except in cases where the violation involves an accident with serious bodily injury or a fatality, or a violation for leaving a child in a vehicle unattended.

 Payment should be made within 30 days of the date the ticket was issued (please allow 5 days for the officer to turn the ticket over to the Clerk’s Office).
 Payment can be made by mail in the form of a cashier’s check/money order, in person by coming to room 110 on the first floor of the Clerk of Court’s Office, at the Clerk’s Office in the county in which the infraction occurred.
-Payments can also be made with credit/debit cards, or you can pay with cash at CVS Pharmacy, 7-Eleven, Family Dollar, and other participating retail locations.
-Click here to pay online or to print a copy of the payment slip to make a cash payment at a retail store.
+Payments can also be made with credit/debit cards.
+Click here to pay online.

 All traffic violations, issued within Bay County, are processed in the Clerk of Circuit Court’s Office.
 Office hours are 8:00 AM to 4:30 PM.